-Overnight cultures of MRSA strains were diluted 1:100 in LB medium and grown to the late 135 exponential phase in 24 well plates (Costar, Corning, Steuben, NY).
-Cells were collected and 136 resuspended in TE (Tris-EDTA) buffer (pH 8.0) containing 10 g/L of lysozyme and 40 mg/L of 137 lysostaphin.
-After incubation at 37 °C for 5 min, cells were prepared for total RNA extraction 138 using the Trizol method (Invitrogen), and residual DNA was removed with DNase (RNase free; 139 TaKaRa).
-RT real-time PCR was performed with a PrimeScript 1st Strand cDNA synthesis kit 140 and SYBR Premix Ex Tag (TaKaRa) using a StepOne real-time PCR system (Applied 141 Biosystems).
-The quantity of cDNA measured by real-time PCR was normalized to the 142 abundance of 16S cDNA (Chen et al. 2000).
-All real-time RT-PCR assays were repeated at least 143 three times with similar results.
+Overnight cultures of MRSA strains were diluted 1:100 in TSB medium and the aqueous extracts of stigmata maydis was added to the experimental group at different concentration (0.5mg/mL, 1mg/mL and 2mg/mL, respectively).
+The method used for the total RNA isolation of the treated group is same with that of the non-treated group.
+The cells were grown to the late exponential phase in 24 well plates (Costar, Corning, Steuben, NY).
+Subsequently, they were collected and resuspended in TE (Tris-EDTA) buffer (pH 8.0) containing 10 g/L of lysozyme and 40 mg/L of lysostaphin.
+After incubation at 37 °C for 5 min, cells were prepared for total RNA extraction using the Trizol method (Invitrogen), and residual DNA was removed with DNase (RNase free; TaKaRa).
+RT real-time PCR was performed with a PrimeScript 1st Strand cDNA synthesis kit and SYBR Premix Ex Taq (TaKaRa) using a StepOne real-time PCR system (Applied

+Biosystems).
+The quantity of cDNA measured by real-time PCR was normalized to the abundance of 16S cDNA (Chen et al. 2000).
+All real-time RT-PCR assays were repeated at least three times with similar results.
 The primers used in this study were listed in Table 1.
-144 results were (mean \pm standard deviation).
-The paired t-test was used for statistical comparisons between groups.
-The level of statistical significance was set at a P value of \leq 0.01.